qdrant/landing_page/qdrant-landing/content/documentation/_index.md

       contained: true
   - partial: documentation/banners/banner-d
     developingTitle: Ready to start developing?
     developingDescription: Qdrant is open-source and can be self-hosted.
 However, the quickest way to get started is with our <a href="https://qdrant.to/cloud" target="_blank">free tier</a> on Qdrant Cloud.
-It scales easily and provides an UI where you can interact with data.
+It scales easily and provides a UI where you can interact with data.
     developingBlock:
       title: Create your first Qdrant Cloud cluster today
       button: